Gloucestershire Basket Ball Association

 1. The disciplinary officer shall manage all disciplinary matters, other than automatic fines.

-2. All disciplinary action taken shall be reported immediately in writing to the person(s) and/or club, if a personal hearing was not held.
+2. All disciplinary action taken shall be reported immediately in writing to the person(s) and/or club.
 Results of hearings shall be strictly confidential until such time as the person(s) and/or club has been notified of the outcome.

 3. Should a score sheet be signed "under protest", details of the protest must be lodged with the league secretary within 7 days of the match.
 Both court officials will forward their accounts in the same manner.
 Once the score sheet has been signed under protest, the club is committed to paying the £20 fee, which will be refunded should the appeal be upheld.

-6. This season there will be a points system awarded to technical fouls and disqualifications, leading to suspensions and fines.
+6. There will be a points system awarded to technical fouls and disqualifications, leading to suspensions and fines.

 1. Each player technical foul will carry a points total of three